c-cube/ocaml-containers/README.md

   that defined a `CCPervasives` module intented to be opened to extend some modules of the stdlib.
-- A sub-library with complicated abstractions, `containers.advanced` (with a LINQ-like query module, batch operations using GADTs, and others)
+- A sub-library with complicated abstractions, `containers.advanced` (with a LINQ-like query module, batch operations using GADTs, and others).
 - A library using [Lwt](https://github.com/ocsigen/lwt/), `containers.lwt`.
   Currently only contains experimental, unstable stuff.
 - Random stuff, with *NO* *GUARANTEE* of even being barely usable or tested,